Critics say Berkeley’s exclusive deal with bike share company limits competition

 Future options

-The exclusive conventional bike deal with Motivate does not prevent other companies from deploying electric bikes in Berkeley, although it does give Motivate a 90-day head start to introduce them without competition.
+The exclusive bike deal with Motivate does not prevent other companies from deploying electric bikes in Berkeley, although it does give Motivate a 90-day head start to introduce them without competition.
 Additionally, the deal does not cover electric scooters, which can currently be seen zooming around neighboring Oakland and Emeryville but have not officially been deployed in Berkeley because of the city’s franchise requirement.

 According to Lime, it is in talks with Berkeley on how to introduce electric bikes and scooters but talks have not moved quickly.
 “The city hasn’t been very clear about what a franchise agreement would be or what the process would be to review it,” said Lime’s Dreiman.
 “We’ve provided agreements that we’ve used with other cities in the area.
 We’ve received emails from city staff that they are reviewing them.”